-Ingredients: Muscle meat from pork chops and pork ribs, bison heart, pumpkin, marrow and bone, balanced vitamin premix formulated to AAFCO standards (taurine, calcium carbonate, vitamin E supplement, zinc sulfate, copper sulfate, manganese sulfate, calcium pantothenate, vitamin A supplement, vitamin B12 supplement, calcium iodate, riboflavin supplement, vitamin D3 supplement)
+Ingredients: Pork, bison heart, pumpkin, pork marrow and bone, taurine, zinc amino acid complex, vitamin E supplement, calcium carbonate, manganese amino acid complex, copper amino acid complex, zinc sulfate, calcium pantothenate, copper sulfate, manganese sulfate, vitamin A supplement, vitamin D3 supplement, vitamin B12 supplement, calcium iodate, riboflavin supplement

 |Estimated Nutrient Content|

-The first ingredient in this dog food includes pork.
-Pork can be defined as “the clean flesh derived from slaughtered pork” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.2
+The first ingredient in this dog food is pork.
+Pork can be defined as “the clean flesh derived from slaughtered pork” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1

 Pork is naturally rich in all ten essential amino acids required by a dog to sustain life.